fizalihsan/fizalihsan.github.io/source/technology/distributedcomputing.md

 ## CAP Theorem

+(*Proposed by Eric Brewer in 2000, proved by Seth Gilbert and Nancy Lynch of MIT in 2002*)

-The theorem states that only 2 of these 3 properties can be satisfied simultaneously:
+The theorem states that in any distributed system, only 2 of these 3 properties can be satisfied simultaneously:

 1. **Consistency**: all nodes see the same data at the same time.
 2. **Availability**: node failures do not prevent survivors from continuing to operate.